slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On writing

 <!--
-> *"There's nothing to writing.
-All you do is sit at a typewriter and open a vein." -- Red Smith*
 > *"What no spouse of a writer can ever understand is that a writer is working when he's staring out the window.*
 > *"Your manuscript is both good and original, but the part that is good is not original and the part that is original is not good."  -- Samuel Johnson*
-> *"Medicine is my lawful wife and literature is my mistress."
--- Anton Chekhov*
+> *"Medicine is my lawful wife and literature is my mistress." -- Anton Chekhov*
-> *"When you are consumed by thoughts, write.
-When you are uninspired, read."
--- Stephen King*

 - o poeta faz a sintese das coisas
 5. I wrote down the funny stuff I overheard.
 I learned to be like a ship's rat, veined ears trembling, and i learned to scribble it all down.